-Paros was an ideal place due to its strategic position (in the center of the Cyclades) and the fertile land.
-The Cretans transformed the island into a naval station and gave it the name of Minoa, an honorific title given to Royal Cretan cities.
-In 1100 BC, the Ionians came to take the island and, after a first defeat, they managed to win the Minoans, destroyed their civilization and became rulers of the island.
+Paros was an ideal place due to its strategic position (in the center of the Cyclades) and fertile land.
+The Cretans turned the island into a naval station and named it a Minoa, an honorific title given to Royal Cretan cities.
+In 1100 BC, the Ionians came to conquer the island.
+After an initial defeat, they managed to win over the Minoans, destroyed their civilization, and became rulers of the island.
 Traces of the former civilization are apparent in the Mycenaen Acropolis near Kolimbithres.

 After the fall of the Roman Empire, Paros became part of the Byzantine Empire and its inhabitants converted to Christianity, explaining why numerous churches, chapels, and monasteries were built during those times.
-Among those, the most famous is the Church of Ekatondapiliani in Parikia.
-The church is believed to have been built according to the orders of Saint Helena, mother of Constantine the Great, and is considered one of the most important Byzantine monuments of Greece.
+The most famous is the Church of Ekatondapiliani in Parikia.
+The church is believed to have been built after the orders of Saint Helena, the mother of Constantine the Great, and is considered one of the most important Byzantine monuments of Greece.

 Between 1207 and 1389, Paros became part of the Duchy of the Aegean, ruled by the Venetian Marco Sanudo.
 In the 15th century, the Fort of Naoussa was built to protect the island from pirates.
-The Turkish rule succeeded the Venetians, until the Greek Revolution of 1821.
+Turkish rule succeeded the Venetians until the Greek Revolution of 1821.
 In addition, during the Russo-Turkish wars (1770 - 1777), the Russian fleet used the bay of Naoussa as a base in the Aegean.
 After the Independence, the island of Paros, like all the other Cyclades, became part of the modern Greek State.

 A major part of the history of Paros is still featured in many parts of the island from ancient to modern times.